ros2/demos/lifecycle/README.rst

 * Service ``<node_name>__change_state``\ : triggers a transition for the current node.

 This service call takes a transition id.
-Only in the case, that this transition ID is a valid transition of the current state, the transition is fulfilled.
+The transition is fulfilled only in the case that this transition ID is a valid transition from the current state.
-All other cases are getting ignored.
+All other cases are ignored.

 * Service ``<node_name>__get_available_states``\ : This is meant to be an introspection tool.